bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 [^18]: Austen Henry Layard, Nineveh and its Remains (London: 1849), 372.
 [^19]: Cyril John Gadd, The Stones of Assyria (London, 1936), 41-42.
 [^20]: George Rawlinson, Memoir of Sir Henry Rawlinson (1898), 153-154.
 [^20a]: From the archives of the Royal Asiatic Society: 'Addressed to “E Norris [as above] Baghdad 27th Jany 1847 My dear Sir” Marked “Confidential” The recent extraordinary discoveries by Layard at Nimrud have caused him to set aside his work on the Persian vocabulary and set about Assyrian in earnest.
 Description of a black marble obelisk, but asks Norris not to publish this for fear of upsetting Layard and the Trustees of the British Museum.
 Gives some of the results of his Assyrian researches including the identification of a genealogical series of the four primeval kings of Assyria but concludes that he was wrong in his last letter in stating that there were two king Nebuchadnezzars [Norris adds the note “see letter R”.]
 Comments on the “extraordinary laxity of the Assyrian character”.
 He can read much of the script phonetically, but can get no further because the materials for comparison are too scanty.
 He is not prepared to publish his key yet unless “Dr Hincks or the Savans of France & Germany are prepared to come forward” as “I should like to penetrate a little deeper into the primitive Assyrian records before I give up the keys of the enquiry.”
 He will also need to consult Layard and the Commissioners of the British Museum before publishing any results derived from a study of the inscriptions on the items which are their property.
 Encloses a letter to the Commissioners for that purpose.
-[Letter P in III/04]'. [https://royalasiaticsociety.org/list-of-the-ras-collections-of-sir-henry-creswicke-rawlinson-bart-1810-1895/](https://royalasiaticsociety.org/list-of-the-ras-collections-of-sir-henry-creswicke-rawlinson-bart-1810-1895/)
+[Letter P in III/04]'.
+See [https://royalasiaticsociety.org/list-of-the-ras-collections-of-sir-henry-creswicke-rawlinson-bart-1810-1895/](https://royalasiaticsociety.org/list-of-the-ras-collections-of-sir-henry-creswicke-rawlinson-bart-1810-1895/)
 [^21]: Cyril John Gadd, The Stones of Assyria (London, 1936), 41.
 [^22]: Cyril John Gadd, The Stones of Assyria (London, 1936), 42.
 [^23]: Cyril John Gadd, The Stones of Assyria (London, 1936), 42.